taurus-org/taurus/doc/source/users/ui/taurusgui.rst

 In most specific GUIs the macroserver and door name to use are pre-configured and the user does not need to change them.
 Sometimes though, you may want to alter it.
-You can do so by using the `Tools->Macro execution configuration` option.
+You can do so by using the `Taurus->Macro execution configuration...` option.

 Automatic creation of Instrument panels from Pool info
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''